 Early on, I got interested in bio-based and biodegradable materials as an alternative to conventional plastics.
 I’m inspired by how nature works and think we need to learn from that.
-For example, can we use biomaterials to create plastics that not only has less impact on the environment, but also performs better than conventional plastics?
-The way the nature put together the different compounds to create materials allows to create durable and competitive products with specific functions that remain out there despite of the environmental agents.
+For example, can we use biomaterials to create plastics that not only has less impact on the environment but also performs better than conventional plastics?
+The way nature put together the different compounds to create materials allows creating durable and competitive products with specific functions that remain out there despite the environmental agents.
 But back then, in 2001, competitive bio-based and biodegradable plastics seemed really like a fantasy.

 Why are bio-based plastics important?

 We must end our dependency on fossil-based plastics.
 The sea is filling up with plastic waste that does not disintegrate and plastics are piling up in landfills that are leaking greenhouse gases and liquids that are contaminating our water.
 We need to do something real about this and the only way is to start moving away from conventional fossil-based plastics.

 How can we use conventional plastics in a more sustainable way?

 We need to make sure that we recycle as much as we can.
 By doing this, we will decrease the usage of virgin material - the less oil we extract from the ground the better.
 But we need to realize that this is only a temporary solution.
 We are only postponing the problem, eventually, you will still have to handle the waste.

 Bioplastics are made of renewable resources like sugarcane or even wood.
 That means we can avoid most emissions of greenhouse gases and at end-of-life many bioplastics are biodegradable - from nature, back to nature.